camunda/camunda-docs-manual/README.md

 ## Installing Hugo

-In order to build this documentation, you first need to install [hugo][Hugo] v0.54 (newer versions _may_ work, please note that some issues have been reported on v61.0+).
+In order to build this documentation, you first need to install [Hugo][Hugo] v0.54 (newer versions _may_ work, please note that some issues have been reported on v61.0+).

-See the [hugo installation guide][Hugo Installation] for more details on how to install Hugo.
+See the [Hugo installation guide][Hugo Installation] for more details on how to install Hugo.

 ## Building the Documentation

-After you have installed hugo, you can build the docs by typing the following command:
+After you have installed Hugo, you can build the docs by typing the following command:

 ```bash
 hugo